 Oversee, review and administer student records by analyzing data, counseling students and providing recommendations that require interpretation and influence decisions.
-Make exceptions on issues of eligibility, course enrollment and program requirements.

-Develop recommendations and collaborate with staff, faculty, and other offices to resolve programmatic issues within the school and across functional units (such as strategizing to ensure optimal enrollment).
+Develop recommendations and collaborate with staff, faculty and other offices to resolve programmatic issues within the school and across functional units, (such as strategizing to ensure optimal enrollment).

 Provide first line response to identify students in crisis and refer to appropriate resources, as needed.